JoelleOrr/WorldWeather/README.md

 - Clone this repo, cd into it, yarn install and yarn start
 - Make an issue, check out a branch that has your name in it and references your issue number
-- Check out App.js -- you already have BrowserRouter and 2 Routes that point to existing components--you will be building the App in the two components :D
+- Check out App.js: you already have `BrowserRouter` and two routes that point to existing components. **You will be building the App in the two components.** 😃
 - In CitySearch, create a list of `cities` with the useState hook, which should default to an empty array.
-- Create a function called handleSearch that will call your API and set the list of cities with state.
+- Create a function called `handleSearch` that will call your API and set the list of cities with state.
-- You will need to render the results in this component--try doing this with an input that will trigger handleSearch on submit and map through the results as a list.
+- You will need to render the results in this component -- try doing this with an input that will trigger `handleSearch` on submit and map through the results as a list.
-- The list items should have links that point to the SingleCity route / component.
+- The list items should have links that point to the `SingleCity` route and component.
-- Inside of the component SingleCity, you will need to set a default city inside of state.
-The default city might -- for example -- have default values for its `name` and `forecasts`.
-Name would be a string and forecasts an array so try setting this state to an empty object.
+- Inside `SingleCity`, you will need to set a default city inside of state.
+The default city might, for example, have default values for the `name` and `forecasts` values. `name` would be a string and `forecasts` an array, so try setting this state to an empty object.
-- Make an API call via UseEffect that will update the value of the city with state.
+- Make an API call via useEffect that will update the value of the city with state.
 - You should then render the results to display the upcoming daily forecasts.
-- You should place a link of this page to go back to all cities.
+- You should place a link on this page to go back to all cities.

 ## Submitting